 How To Recover Google Chrome Bookmarks and History

+Read about where and how your browser’s bookmarks are stored, what a bookmark file is and how you can recover it.
 In order to recover Google Chrome after uninstalling it you will have to download it again and install on your computer.
 Yet the browser by itself is no value, that is why it is important to recover your Internet history and bookmarks saved by users.
 This operation is performed automatically on condition that you have enabled synchronization previously.

 If you are going to uninstall Google Chrome in order to eliminate errors but you are afraid you won’t be able to recover bookmarks and other important data, use the function of synchronization with Google server.
 Create a Google account, and then use it to proceed with authorization in Chrome settings and choose what information about the browser you want to sent to the server, so that it can be recovered automatically after you install the application again.